emmahsax/highline_wrapper/README.md

 What is your favorite color?

 => ""

+> HighlineWrapper.new.ask('What is your favorite color?', {default: 'orange'}) What is your favorite color?

+=> "orange"

 > HighlineWrapper.new.ask('Please type your private token:', {secret: true}) Please type your private token?